 This pump requires little service due to its rugged, minimum-maintenance design.
 However, if it becomes necessary to inspect or replace the wearing parts, follow these instructions which are keyed to the illustrations (see Figures 1 through 9) and the corresponding parts lists.
-Instructions for the air compressor are covered separately in specific literature available from the manufacturer.
+Maintenance and repair instructions for the air compressor are covered separately in the specific literature supplied by the manufacturer.